 The energy required for recycling is way better for the planet's atmosphere than producing new goods from scratch.
 We talked earlier about how every stage of manufacturing plastic emits GHG emissions and how most of this pollution occurs during the production stage.

-Using recycled materials to make new products requires two-thirds less energy than taking from trees, fossil fuels and metal ores for them.
+Using recycled materials to make new products requires two-thirds less energy than taking from trees, fossil fuels and metal ores.
 Which means they burn fewer fossil fuels and emit lower GHGs.

 Why is composting, or rotting, an essential tool for preventing climate change?